dgiglio84/BigE-2023-Analysis/README.md

 **Conclusion**

 Based on this analysis, the weather did not seem to play a significant role in the overall attendance.
 However, it can be argued that headlining acts drew more crowds towards the end of the fair’s season.

-This analysis would have been more accurate had I been able to retrieve the following data:
+This analysis may have been more accurate had I been able to retrieve the following data:
 -	The time in which visitors arrived at the Big E.
 -	The number of tickets sold for the big concerts.